cncf/tag-env-sustainability/working-groups/green-reviews/README.md

 ## Chairs

+The working group currently has 2 chairs serving a term of 6 months and as long as at least 1 of the chairs is able to maintain continuity.
+The working group inherits and follows the CNCF TAG Environmental Sustainability Working Group Chair [nomination process](https://github.com/cncf/tag-env-sustainability/blob/main/governance/working-group-chair-proposal-process.md#process-of-nominations).

+The following individuals are currently the working group chairs:

-- Niki Manoledaki, [@nikimanoledaki](http://github.com/nikimanoledaki), start of term 17.07.2023
+- Niki Manoledaki, [@nikimanoledaki](http://github.com/nikimanoledaki), start of term 01.08.2023
-- Kristina Devochko, [@guidemetothemoon](http://github.com/guidemetothemoon), start of term 17.07.2023
+- Kristina Devochko, [@guidemetothemoon](http://github.com/guidemetothemoon), start of term 01.08.2023

 ## Meetings and Contact